mylestippett/academic/content/post/track-embedded-mailchimp-forms-in-google-analytics/index.md

 ## 2. Track Form Submissions in Analytics

 Once the form is on your page and now armed with the form ID you can set up your Tag Manager trigger.
-You can setup your trigger exactly like in the image below.
+Setup your trigger like in the image below.

 ![Google Tag Manager - Form Submission Trigger](https://raw.githubusercontent.com/mylestippett/academic/master/static/img/tagmanager_trigger_formsubmission-1024x534.png "Google Tag Manager - Form Submission Trigger")